thirdweb-dev/support-discord-bot/README.md

-# thirdweb Support (Forum-based Support Discord Bot)
+# thirdweb Support Bot

 > **Note**: This bot is based from [thread-based-support-discord-bot](https://github.com/warengonzaga/thread-based-support-discord-bot).
 Converted to fully support the forum posts.

 A dedicated forum-based support Discord bot for the thirdweb community.
+This bot is created specifically for the community setup of thirdweb community.
+If you want to use the bot would recommend to use the public version of it.

 ## 🤔 How to Use